wetware/casm/README.md

 CASM is short for **Cluster Assembly**.
 It is a low-level toolkit for developing efficient, reliable and secure distributed systems.
 It is entirely peer-to-peer and requires no coordinator nodes or other infrastructure.
 It is built using [libp2p](https://libp2p.io/) and integrates seamlessly into the Protocol Labs ecosystem.

+### Design

 CASM appeals to developers in search of firm ground on which to build distributed systems.
-It provides zero-cost abstractions<sup>1</sup> that put you in control of trade-offs, while enforcing key properties of well-behaved systems.
+It offers zero-cost abstractions<sup>1</sup> that put you in control of trade-offs, while enforcing key properties of well-behaved systems.

 In particular, the following invariants are preserved throughout the public API: